ramSeraph/pmtiles_mosaic/README.md

     *   Can be a number in bytes, or with a `K`, `M`, or `G` suffix (e.g., `500M`).
     *   Defaults to `github_release`.
 *   `--no-cache`: By default, the tool caches tile data in a temporary file to speed up processing.
 Use this flag to disable caching.
+*   `--exclude-transparent`: For raster tilesets (PNG or WEBP), this option will skip any tiles that are completely transparent and empty.
+This can help reduce the size of the partitions by excluding unnecessary data( though this was originally written for the topo_map_processor retile usecase ).
 *   `--log-level`, `-l`: Set the logging level.
 Can be one of `DEBUG`, `INFO`, `WARNING`, `ERROR` (default: `INFO`).

 #### Merging Multiple Sources